mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     KRA files are ZIP files.
 Zip64 allows you to make really large image files (which is useful for animation), however, not all ZIP file programs can read Zip64, including older versions of Krita.
 Trim Files before Saving
     Normally, Krita will always keep pixels outside the visible canvas area and save that.
 With this option turned on, Krita will first :ref:`crop <crop_tool>` all the layers to the canvas-area and then save it.
+Trim frames when importing animations
+    This will crop frames that where imported using any of the options Krita has available.
+This saves ram, but may not always be what is required.

 .. _misc_settings: